 Last, this report's estimates suggest that, for those who are otherwise socioeconomically similar, Black men and women with no history of conviction or imprisonment earn less than white men and women with a conviction record.
 By the end of a career, as shown in figure 5, white men and women with a conviction earn about \$49,000 a year on average, eclipsing the \$39,000 a year that Black people with no conviction earn over the same period.
 These findings corroborate conclusions first drawn by sociologist Devah Pager.
-As she wrote, "race continues to play a dominant role in shaping employment opportunities, equal to or greater than the impact of a criminal record."93 his report demonstrates that the effects of conviction and imprisonment persist for decades, entrenching inequality and perpetuating poverty.
+As she wrote, "race continues to play a dominant role in shaping employment opportunities, equal to or greater than the impact of a criminal record."93 his report demonstrates that the effects of conviction and imprisonment persist for decades, option ships in the conviction and imprisonment in the convergence of persist for decades, entrenching inequality and perpetuating poverty.
 Even people convicted of minor offenses see their earning potential reduced.
 Because poor people are more likely to become involved in the criminal justice system in the first place, conviction and incarceration can all too easily become poverty traps.
 Policy interventions are needed to help break that cycle - and to effect transformative change.